br-automation-community/mappView-Backup/README.md

 ## Introduction

 This is a sample project for a software management with mappView.
 It uses B&R mappBackup to backup and restore the PLC data.
+A restore package can also be generated with Automation Studio and then used to update a PLC.

 ![](Logical/mappView/Resources/Media/screenshot_main.png)